pupilfirst/wd101-scripts/building-web-forms/creating-form-validations/README.md

 In this lesson, we will add validations to the form we created.

-Before submitting data, it is important to ensure all required form controls are filled in the correct format.
+Before submitting data, it is crucial to ensure all required form controls are correctly filled.
 This is called form validation.
-This helps us to make sure the data submitted matches the requirements set for these form controls.
+Validation helps us ensure that the submitted data matches the requirements set for these form controls.

 Validation done in the browser is called client-side validation, while validation done on the web server is called server-side validation.